y368413/2-UI-Beta/Interface/Addons/HandyNotes_Collection/README.md

 This addon will sometime serve as big collection of HandyNotes around the World (of Warcraft).

-Currently, this is more like a development project, to learn lua and wow plugin programing.
+Currently, this addon contains all rares from _Warlords of Draenor_, most treasures and some achievements.

 If you have any comment, issue or feature request, you can leave me a note on Discord (link in icon), create issue on Gitlab or send a me a message where you see fit.

 ## Configuration

 Configuration for this addon can be found under HandyNotes (Interface -> Addons -> HandyNotes -> Plugins -> Collection).

+Each point has its own contextual menu (right click) with options to navigate and hide.

 At current time, you can modify configuration for Collection (tracking).